openjs-foundation/cross-project-council/GOVERNANCE.md

 ## Approving and Onboarding Regular Members

-Regular members can self-nominate by opening a PR to add themselves to the regular member list in the [README.md](https://github.com/openjs-foundation/cross-project-council/blob/master/README.md).
-The PR should include an indication of which project they have been active in for 3 months as per the [CPC charter](https://github.com/openjs-foundation/cross-project-council/blob/master/CPC-CHARTER.md#regular-members).
+Regular members can self-nominate by opening a PR to add themselves to the Regular member list in the [README.md][README].
+The PR should include an indication of which project they have been active in for 3 months as per the [CPC charter][cpc charter regular members].

 The PR to add a regular member is approved when: